Days of Wine and Roses (film): Plot

 Meanwhile, Kirsten's drinking persists, and she disappears for several days without contacting Joe.
 She is eventually located at a nearby motel, drunk, but when Joe tries to help her, he ends up drinking again.
 When their supply runs out, Joe happens upon a liquor store that has closed for the night.
 He breaks in and steals a bottle but trips and is taunted by the store owner.
 The result is another trip to the sanitarium, where he is stripped down and tied to a treatment table.
 Jim appears at his side and warns him that he must keep sober no matter what, even if that means staying away from Kirsten.

 Joe finally gets sober, becomes a responsible father to Debbie, and holds down a steady job.
 He tries to make amends to his father-in-law by offering him payment for past debts and wrongs, but Arnesen accuses him of being indirectly responsible for Kirsten's alcoholism.
 After calming down, Arnesen says that Kirsten has been disappearing for long periods and is picking up strangers in bars.

 One night, Kirsten, shakily sober for two days, comes to Joe's apartment to attempt a reconciliation.
 Joe tells her she is welcome back anytime if she stops drinking, saying he will not abandon sobriety for her or anything else.
 Despite acknowledging she can't stop, Kirsten refuses to admit she is an alcoholic and suggests Joe give up on her before leaving.

-Joe fights the urge to go after her, calling her name as she turns away from a bar.
+Joe fights the urge to go after her, calling her name as she turns away to walk to a bar.
 His cries wake a sleeping Debbie, who asks if Kirsten is coming back.
 Joe tells her Kirsten is sick and, after deflecting her questions about Kirsten "getting well," stares out at the empty street, the bar's flashing neon sign reflected in the window.